 Kyrgyzstan Small Group Tours

 Kyrgyzstan

-Kyrgyzstan has a visa-free regime for most westerners, so for up to sixty days you can explore snow-peaked mountains and wild trekking routes, sleep in yurts and guesthouses, enjoy local cuisine whilst getting to know the locals and shop for traditional Kyrgyz hats (“kalpaks”) in bazaars and so much more.
+Kyrgyzstan has a visa-free regime for citizens of most countries, allowing you to explore its snow-capped mountains and wild trekking routes for up to sixty days.
+During your stay, you can sleep in yurts and guesthouses, enjoy local cuisine while getting to know the locals, shop for traditional Kyrgyz hats (“kalpaks”) in lively bazaars, and experience so much more.

+Kyrgyzstan Small Group Tours